mukil/dm4-wikidata-toolkit/README.md

 This software is released under the terms of the GNU General Public License in Version 3.0, 2007.
 You can find a copy of that in the root directory of this repository or read it [here](http://www.gnu.org/licenses/gpl).

 # Version History

+0.3, UPCOMING
+- Generic implementation of a Geodata Processor (no DM 4 Topic Types involved)
+- Reduced number of transactions involved to "some thousands" of topics
+- Introduced three new custom Association Types (OSM Relation ID, NUTS Code, ISO Code)
+- Qualifying some type of claims
+- Compatible with DM 4.6

 0.2, 14.
 April 2015
 - Importing _Persons_, _Institutions_, _Cities_ and _Countries_ (using the _instance of_ property)